wncc/TSS-2021/Python & its Applications/Week-5/README.md

 This week you can choose whatever topics you find interesting from those given below.
 Many of them are extensions of what you have learnt earlier.

+- Scipy for Scientific Computing
+- Web Scraping with Selenium
+- GUI Development using TKinter
+- PyKyra for GameDev

+Then you can make any of the mini projects that involves whatever you have learnt this week.

 ## Scipy for Scientific Computing

 SciPy is a collection of mathematical algorithms and convenience functions built on the NumPy extension of Python.
 It adds significant power to the interactive Python session by providing the user with high-level commands and classes for manipulating and visualizing data.
 With SciPy, an interactive Python session becomes a data-processing and system-prototyping environment rivaling systems, such as MATLAB, IDL, Octave, R-Lab, and SciLab.